 Today is a big day!
 In the morning we visit our local wranger friends for a horseback ride starting right from Rock Creek in Red Lodge.
 Our 1.5-hour ride takes us up onto the plateau above town where we have views of the Beartooth Mountains to the west, Mount Maurice to the south, the vast expanses of plains to the east, and Red Lodge snuggled below us in the valley.
 No experience is necessary and we'll match a horse to your riding ability.
 We then depart Red Lodge to drive up the famous Beartooth Pass, considered one of the most beautiful drives in the country.
 Up, up, up we go - to almost 11,000 feet - keeping our eyes open to try and spot the mountain goats that are commonly seen in this beautiful high-altitude tundra.
-We'll get out for pictures at the top of the pass before descending the other side and getting out to hike from Island Lake to Beauty Lake, the only point-to-point hike of the trip.
-Although this is the flattest hike of the week, we are at almost 10,000 feet and we do have a couple of stream crossings!
-Tonight, we will have a special farewell dinner - a cookout at Montana Vacation Company's Headquarters, complete with a campfire and s'mores!
-Main Hiking Route: Six miles of nearly flat hiking
+We'll get out for pictures at the top of the pass before getting out to hike from Gardner Lake to Hauser Lake, the only point-to-point hike of the trip.
+After a short steep decline, the rest of the hike is relatively flat with beautiful scenic views in every direction.
+Tonight, we will have a special farewell dinner!
+Main Hiking Route: 6 miles.

 CHATEAU ROUGE / RED LODGE